Prasad-Bhavar/delta-demo/README.md

 # delta-demo
-this is git and git-hub practice
+this is git and git-hub practice.